Aleij/Smart_Horticulture/README.md

 ## Project Overview

 The Smart Horticulture project aims to build a system for monitoring temperature, humidity, rainfall, and motion in a horticulture environment.
-The project utilizes the Raspberry Pi Pico WH microcontroller along with a temperature and humidity sensor, a rain sensor, and a PIR motion sensor.
+The project utilizes the Raspberry Pi Pico WH microcontroller along with a temperature and humidity sensor, a rain sensor, and a PIR motion sensor for controlling a motor.
 The collected data provides insights into the environmental conditions and helps optimize plant growth and care.

 ## Objective